-On August 26, 2014, DLA published an NOA in the Federal Register (79 FR 50895) announcing the publication of the EA Addressing Implementation of the Real Property Master Plan (RPMP) at Defense Distribution Center, Susquehanna, Pennsylvania.
-The EA was available for a 30-day public comment period that ended September 25, 2014.
+On June 8, 2018, DLA published an NOA in the Federal Register announcing the publication of the Environmental Assessment (EA) Addressing Construction and Operation of a Fiscal Year 2019 (FY19) General Purpose Warehouse (GPW) at DLA Distribution Red River, Red River Army Depot, Texas.
+The EA was available for a 30-day public comment period that ended July 9, 2018.
 The EA was prepared as required under the National Environmental Policy Act (NEPA) of 1969.
-In addition, the EA complied with DLA Regulation (DLAR) 1000.22.
-No comments were received during the public comment period.
-This FONSI documents the decision of DLA to implement the RPMP and its component plans at Defense Distribution Center, Susquehanna, Pennsylvania.
-DLA has determined that the Proposed Action is not a major Federal action significantly affecting the quality of the human environment within the context of NEPA and that no significant impacts on the human environment are associated with this decision.
+In addition, the EA complied with DLA and Army NEPA regulations.
+No comments from the public were received during the EA public comment period.

 Start Further Info